By Robert Frantz, MD, President, TeamHealth Emergency Medicine West Group

 The integrated team consolidated its efforts around observation patients by creating a new 30-bed observation unit with dedicated providers and case managers.
 And it instituted a new mandatory 7 a.m. huddle focused on early discharges.

 The clinical integration initiative had a dramatic impact on patient flow within the hospital.
-With both emergency department and hospital medicine teams focused on throughput, the number of patients discharged prior to 11 a.m. increased from 10 percent to 50 percent, and the hospital achieved a half-day reduction in its average patient length of stay.
+With both the emergency department and hospital medicine teams focused on throughput, the number of patients discharged prior to 11 a.m. increased from 10 percent to 50 percent, and the hospital achieved a half-day reduction in its average patient length of stay.

 With the increased capacity on the hospital floor, the emergency department could move patients through the department more quickly.
 Hold hours dropped an impressive 50 percent.
 Today, the department’s hold hours average 10,000 per month – with a new low of 6,000 achieved in late 2016.